How do travel rewards credit cards work?

+- Bag a free flight.
 Regular long-haul travellers are able to amass points at an astonishing rate if they use their credit card to pay for their travels, as well as everyday goods.
 The points earned can then be exchanged for a flight, part of a flight, or upgrade.
-Although, you really do need to use your credit card regularly before you’re able to translate a usable quantity of points.
+Although, you really do need to use your credit card regularly before you’re able to accumulate a large number of points.

+- Complimentary travel Insurance.
 Insurance can be costly, so take advantage of the travel insurance deals linked to many rewards cards.
-Even if the card comes with an annual fee buying separate travel insurance will often cost more.
+Even if the card comes with an annual fee, buying separate travel insurance will often cost more.

+- Earn points through partners.
 Most deals linked to travel reward cards will allow members to earn points through a number of affiliated businesses.
 For example, members could earn double points when they stay at partner hotels, or when they hire a car through Avis or Budget.

-In January, this year, Big W ran a deal with Qantas which gave members the chance to win 1 million points when they spent $50 or more in one transaction.
-Now that would get a few upgrades!
+- Redeem points on partner carriers.
 While most travel rewards cards are affiliated to one particular airline, you can use points earned to book flights on partner airlines.
-For example, Qantas is part of the oneworld alliance, so you can redeem points on other oneworld alliance carriers, such as British Airways, American Airlines, Cathay Pacific, Jet, and more.
+For example, Qantas is part of the oneworld alliance, so you can redeem points on other oneworld alliance carriers, such as British Airways, American Airlines, Cathay Pacific, Jetstar and more.

-It takes a considerable amount of time to accumulate points when using your credit card as the offers available are generally 1 point for every $1 spent, and sometimes you need to spend $2 to get 1 point, depending on what deal you’ve decided on.
-But to really understand the system you need to look at what the points are worth in real terms; and to find out this information you need to be an existing member of the particular airline offering the rewards.
+- Points real worth.
+It takes a considerable amount of time to accumulate points when using your credit card as the offers available are generally 1 point for every $1 spent, and sometimes you need to spend $2 to get 1 point, depending on what credit card you have.
+But to really understand the system you need to look at what the points are worth in real terms.

 You may earn 21,000 frequent flyer points on a return trip from London to Melbourne with Qantas, but to earn the 21,000 by using your credit card, if you spend $400 a month it would take just over 52 months, that’s almost 4½ years, to accumulate the same amount of points.
 And if you use their Points and Pay system, which allows you to offset points against part-payment on a flight, 21,000 points gets you a whopping $150 off a flight from Melbourne to Broome.
 Not much for 4½ years of constant card usage.
 However, if you choose to directly redeem the points on a flight, 22,000 points can get you a return economy flight from Melbourne to Adelaide.